MooseCowBear/MooseCowBear.github.io/README.md

 All of the fits use single value decomposition.
 All of the fits, except for exponential and power law, use SVD exclusively.
 Exponential and power law are performed using the Levenberg–Marquardt method.
 They use SVD on a log transformation of the data to obtain a starting point for LM.

 Any data points containing singularities, such as negative x-values for square root, are ignored.

 At least three valid data points are needed in order to perform any fit.
 If a fit cannot be performed due to insufficient data, this is stated above the graph.
 In this case, a graph of only the data will be presented.

 No restrictions are made as so which fits may be performed on the chosen data.
 This means even terrible fits will be calculated and displayed.
 In the case of exponential and power law, LM may not reach convergence.
 Nevertheless, the result will be displayed.

 RMSE is calculated using only x-values that are not singularities.
 Therefore a relatively low RMSE does not guarantee a better fit.
-We indicate the presence of one or more singularities with a “+ infinity”.
+I indicate the presence of one or more singularities with a “+ infinity”.

 Currently, errors are not incorporated into the fits.
-This is something we intend to remedy.
+This is something I intend to remedy at some point.

 ### The Graph